• Post author:

 Left join is also called Left Outer Join that returns all rows from the left DataFrame regardless of match found on the right DataFrame.
 When the join expression doesn’t match, it assigns null for that record for left records and drops records from right where match not found.

-If you are in a hurry, below are some quick examples of how to pandas left join DataFrames.
+Below are some quick examples of pandas left join DataFrames.

 # Quick examples of pandas left join of dataframes